 - Unlimited invoicing

 - Advanced expense tracking

 However, you will be charged a monthly fee if you decide to upgrade to Lili Pro.
 Currently, Lili Pro costs $4.99 per month.

 Are There Any Fees?

 Lili is about as close to a no-fee bank as you'll find.
-It doesn't charge fees for any of the following:
+With Lili Standard, you won't be charged any of the following fees: